stackb/rules_proto/example/golden/README.md

 generate a `go_bazel_test` for the example.
 So for `//example/golden:java`, a `//example/golden:java_test` will run a test that actually tries to build everything within the workspace based on the contents of `BUILD.out`.

+> these are currently tagged `manual` due to timeouts in CI.

 # debugging golden example tests